GitHubRulesOK/SumatraPDF-Plus/README.md

 SumatraPDF issues https://github.com/sumatrapdfreader/sumatrapdf/issues
 or the User Forum https://forum.sumatrapdfreader.org/
-As / If / When any features are implimented in official / pre-releases they may be removed here.
+As / If / When any features are implimented in official / pre-releases they may be removed here. for example there is now a command `CmdRemoveDeletedFilesFromHistory` that replaces https://github.com/GitHubRulesOK/SumatraPDF-Plus/blob/master/purgeHistory.vbs

 See the Plus folder for current offerings as this top level is only shows those related to portable settings.
 There are several ways to add scripts to SumatraPDF but the easiest is via simple CMD files in a subfolder.